gitbls/pistrong/README.md

 * `InstallPiStrong` - Installs and configures strongSwan

-* `makeMyCA` - Script to create your custom CA after completing the installation
+* `makeMyCA` - Script to create your custom CA after completing the installation.
+Or you can roll your own of course, using this as a model.
+Or not ;).

 The easiest way to install pistrong is to use the bash command: